CHAPEL BOOKS

 [Redruth document] Scheduling of Lands under the Land Improvement Act

-This official copy of an 1896 Order by the Board of Agriculture contains a schedule of 40-odd plots of land including a quarry and a mine, all of it apparently in the Manor of Trefuffe in the parish of Redruth.
+This official copy of an 1896 Order by the Board of Agriculture contains a schedule of 40-odd plots of land including a quarry and a mine, all of it apparently in the Manor of Treruffe in the parish of Redruth.
 A pity it wasn't thought important enough to name every plot of land or cottage comprising the 198 acres, but fortunately for the family historian it was thought important enough to name all 40-odd occupiers/tenants.
 Manuscript on large sheet of parchment, multifolded, nice clean condition. (ref 70/26) £20.00 post-free Not for export

 [Redruth and Mylor document] Scheduling of the Tregew and Treruffe Estates [Redruth] and the Trefusis Estate [Mylor] by the Board of Agriculture